GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 Dry-auto_inject depends of dry-configurable and dry-container.
 The dry-configurable is "a simple mixin to add thread-safe configuration behaviour to your classes", you can check [here][dry-configurable].
 The dry-container is the core of auto-injection mechanism.

-Let's check how it works.
+Let's see how it works.

 {% highlight shell %}
 ~/projects/ruby/blog  bundle exec rails c